krancour/brignext/PROPOSAL.md

 In contrast to Brigade 1.x, the design proposed here does not have Brigade clients communicating directly with the Kubernetes API server.
-By requiring Brigade 2.0 clients to communicate with a Brigade API instead, the implicit delegation of authentication and authorization to the Kubernetes API server comes to an end and must be replaced with other access control measures.
+By requiring Brigade 2.0 clients to communicate with a new Brigade API instead, the implicit delegation of authentication and authorization to the Kubernetes API server comes to an end and must be replaced with other access control measures.